IMG_1043

 Appointments and Booking Procedures

 Appointments may be requested via Reception, Email, or WhatsApp.
 Confirmation will be sent within one business day; without confirmation, the appointment is not secured.
 Sessions are 50 minutes in duration.
-Adolescent clients are required to commit to a minimum of six sessions to ensure a comprehensive and effective therapeutic process.
-This commitment allows for a structured approach that includes the following stages:
+A minimum of six sessions is required to ensure therapeutic continuity and support meaningful clinical outcomes for young men.

 This initial meeting involves the parent/s or guardians and Kerry-Jane.
 During this session, Kerry-Jane will gather an overview of the concerns, family history, and any relevant background information.
 Consent for treatment will be obtained, and the goals for therapy will be discussed and set.

-The first session with the adolescent client focuses on building rapport and trust between Kerry-Jane and the adolescent.
-Kerry-Jane will assess the presenting issues, gather information about the adolescent's perspective, and begin formulating a treatment plan tailored to their needs.
+The first session focuses on building rapport and trust.
+Kerry‑Jane explores the presenting concerns, understands the young male’s perspective, and begins formulating a treatment plan tailored to his needs.

-These sessions involve targeted interventions using evidence-based approaches.
-Kerry-Jane will work with the adolescent individually and may also involve family members as needed.
-The focus will be on addressing the identified issues, implementing therapeutic techniques, and monitoring progress.
-Ongoing assessment will be conducted to ensure that the treatment plan remains effective and relevant.
+These sessions involve targeted, evidence‑based interventions.
+Kerry‑Jane works individually with young males and includes family members when appropriate.
+The focus is on addressing the identified concerns, applying therapeutic techniques, and monitoring progress.
+Ongoing assessment ensures the treatment plan remains effective and relevant.

 The final session in the initial commitment period is a feedback meeting.
-During this session, Kerry-Jane will review the progress made, discuss the findings, and collaboratively plan the next steps with the adolescent and their parents.
-This may include recommendations for further therapy, additional support, or other interventions as needed.
+Kerry‑Jane reviews progress, discusses key findings, and collaborates with the young male and his parents to plan the next steps.
+This may include recommendations for continued therapy, additional support, or other interventions.

-This structured approach ensures that the adolescent receives consistent support and that Kerry-Jane can effectively monitor progress and make necessary adjustments to the treatment plan, which is crucial for achieving positive therapeutic outcomes.
+This structured approach ensures that each young male receives consistent support, while allowing Kerry‑Jane to monitor progress and adjust the treatment plan as needed for effective outcomes.

 Therapy Commitments